Amazon is facing an EU-wide probe over third-party selling practices

 Following a tough grilling in Washington yesterday over its third-party marketplace practices, Amazon is facing scrutiny on the other side of the Atlantic for the same thing, reports Reuters.
-While the online retail giant just reached a settlement with Germany’s anti-trust authority to overhaul its terms of service for third-party sellers, the company could still face an EU-wide problem over related issues.
+While the online retail giant just reached a settlement with Germany’s antitrust authority to overhaul its terms of service for third-party sellers, the company could still face an EU-wide probe over related issues.

 Third-party sellers in Germany, which is Amazon’s second-largest market after the U.S., have long complained that Amazon’s terms of service for selling on its marketplace were stacked against them.
-But as part of a deal with Germany regulators, Amazon ays it will address many of those issues, including giving 30 days notice, and a reason for removing a seller from its marketplace.
+But as part of a deal with Germany regulators, Amazon says it will address many of those issues, including giving 30 days notice, and a reason for removing a seller from its marketplace.
 Previously Amazon could simply block a seller instantly and for no reason.

 Sellers will also be able to now take Amazon to court in their own country, instead of only Luxembourg, where Amazon’s European arm is situated.
 The prior restraint meant many small sellers with limited funds didn’t have the means to take Amazon to court.
 Sellers will now also be able to appeal against Amazon decisions regarding whether the seller or Amazon should shoulder the cost of a refund and return.